 What can I do if I have too many CTAs and Tasks?

-It is important to keep Cockpit clean, so that your team can focus on the right activities.
+It is important to keep the Cockpit clean so that your team can focus on the right activities.
 Your Gainsight Admin can help cut down on less relevant CTAs and make Playbooks leaner.
 Admins can also lead system-wide clean-ups and even implement mechanisms to auto-close CTAs after a set number of days.
-CSMs can also do their part to keep their Cockpits tidy, so that the CTAs do not pile up.
+CSMs can also do their part to keep their Cockpits tidy so that the CTAs do not pile up.

 What can I do if I have too few CTAs and Tasks?

-If you have so few CTAs that you are not seeing value in using Cockpit, then your team should explore:
+If you have a few CTAs that you are not seeing the value in using Cockpit, then your team should explore: